AnushkaG2509/soma-lab/projects/index.md

 To learn more about our work in this area, see our studies on transcript enrichment and detection bias in single-nucleus versus whole-cell RNA-seq, and on custom pseudotemporal ordering strategies for adipose tissue biology.

-## Dissecting tumor-microenvironmental heterogeneity and their co-evolution during cancer progression
+## Tumor-microenvironmental heterogeneity and their co-evolution during cancer progression

 Cancer is a heterogeneous disease where multiple tumor cell states coexist within the same tumor.
 These states often arise through stepwise genetic diversification, but are further shaped by dynamic interactions with the tumor microenvironment, whose composition and function are in turn remodeled by the tumor cells itself.
 Together, what emerges is a spatially and temporally evolving ecosystem, ultimately selecting for cellular states that can invade, metastasize, or resist therapy.